 Eurorack as a format is a very interesting socio-cultural phenomena.
 It emerged not from a calculated strategic planning, but from passion, creativity and curiosity bursting from the musicians, engineers, and musician-engineers.
 Although every manufacturer uses the same size of input and output jacks, and voltage standards, every modular company is effectively a universe of its own, with its unique rules, aesthetics, and vision.
 Some brands keep carrying the torch of the Moog-inspired east coast synthesis, some delve deep inside the luminous wells of west-coast synthesis defined by Bucha and Serge, and then there are companies like WMD, who take inspirations from all the corners of the world of electronic music, and then mix and molds them in their own quirky way.

 In our chat, Alex described the brand's motto as simply as "to make dope stuff".
 As such, it feels that functionality is a much stronger drive in WMD's designs than a particular method of synthesis.
 Need a pingable analog filter?
 Here is an MMF.
 How about some percussion modules?
-Well, there are Chimera and Fracture, which are based on granular sampling, as well as Crucible, which delivers amazingly realistic cymbal sounds achieved by means of digital waveguide synthesis.
+Well, there are Fracture, which are based on granular sampling, as well as Crucible, which delivers amazingly realistic cymbal sounds achieved by means of digital waveguide synthesis.
 If you crave something that can satisfy your noise and drone buds—PDO, Synchrodyne, or th uHadron-Collider will bring up an additional meaning to the brand's name (the first one, of course, being William Mathewson Devices).
 You can even find a DJ-mixer inspired stereo filter, the Overseer, in the WMD line of modules.
 With such a variety, it is evident that the brand has something to offer for any particular sonic paradigm.

 Always Looking Into the Future